ShuEmily/NLP/README.md

 (Miscellaneous), and O (Not Named Entity).
 To achieve this goal, I implemented two sequence labeling approaches: Hidden Markov Model (HMM) and Maximum Entropy Markov (MEMM) model to include more information in the context with the use of a logistic regression classifier. <br />
-[Language Translation with Neural Networks](https://github.com/ShuEmily/NLP/blob/main/RNNLSTMSeq2seqStyleTransfer.ipynb): The goal of the project was to build an EncoderDecoder model to translate Modern English into Shakespearean English.
+[Language Translation with Neural Networks](https://github.com/ShuEmily/NLP/blob/main/RNNLSTMSeq2seqStyleTransfer.ipynb): The goal of the project was to build an Encoder Decoder model to translate Modern English into Shakespearean English.
 Using PyTorch, I implemented different models including a basic Recurrent Neural Network (RNN) and modification into Long short-term memory (LSTM).
 I also explored the different methods of embedding, including using pretrained embedding, self-trained embedding and no embedding, end-to-end